mooxiu/omp-vortex-dev/README.md

 ELF info of the object is aligned with our expectation, but the output of `libclang_rt.builtins-riscv64.a` is more complicated, it has some contents has Class ELF32, which is not compatible with our output (`muldi3.S.o`, `save.S.o` and `restore.S.o`)

+## Proposed Partial Solution

+### Pass library to ld.lld paths
+I have tried many methods and still fail to let ld.lld to use the customized libraries.

+The failure part is in linking device code from object file to binary.
+If we can control this step separately, then we can serve our purpose:

+- in the openCL case, PoCL orchestrates the steps behind the scene
+- in openMP, clang is trying to do everything in one step and does not provide us space to control each step with fine granularity

+To fully solve this problem, we probably need to extend openMP.

+But as a partial solution, I'm trying to move our libraries into the default paths ld.lld is searching through.